dfulmer/spreadsheet-maker/README.md

 # Directory 5
+maker_original.py - this script has an error and just creates an empty Excel spreadsheet.

 # Directory 6
 maker_original.py - this is the first try.
 Doesn't save and doesn't handle the summary file.